mfoll/BayeScan/README.md

 More details about the functions can be found in the header of the file by opening it using a text editor.

-- SNP genotype matrix:
+### SNP genotype matrix:

 This can be viewed as a special case of amplification intensity matrix where the genotype of individuals is supposed to be known.
 It has exactly the same format but instead of intensity values, on have to indicate for each individual at each locus the observed genotypes coded as `0`, `1` and `2`.
 An example is provided in the file `test_genotype_SNP.txt`.
 Please note that one has to check the corresponding box in the GUI or use the `-snp` argument in the command line version to use this type of data.
 This option has been used in Foll *et al.* (2010) to compare the power of AFLPs and SNPs to estimate inbreeding coefficient FIS.
 If you are not directly interested in FIS, you should rather use SNPs as a regular codominant data (see above), which leads to much faster computation.
+Any negative value (like -9) is considered a missing value.

 ## 4. Interpreting and plotting outputs